Bumblebee202111/doubean-public/README.md

 An unofficial [Douban][douban] app mainly used for browsing the [Groups][douban-groups] section.
 \([豆瓣][douban]非官方app，主要用于[小组][douban-groups]浏览。\)

 The development of this app is resumed to meet the requirements the friend who filed the first issue!
-While we will only develop for them, this project is also going to be used as the playground for fashionable libraries/coding styles such as Jetpack Compose, partially serving the development of MinusOne Music and helping me understand declarative programming.
+While we will only develop for them, this project is also going to be used as my playground for fashionable libraries/coding styles such as Jetpack Compose.
 This brings [tons of migration tasks](#migrations), and also means that old libraries and new libraries are currently mixed together.

+Note I am an inexperienced Android beginner and the only developer of it.
+Occasional crashes may happen, UI design may be incomplete and features you need may be missing.

 It has been inactive for 8 months, as:
 * Reinforced by the org/mods, hilarious remarks can be found everywhere
 * There are few other alternatives for me to refer to
 * Group theming is currently a mess

-Note I am an inexperienced Android beginner and the only developer of it.
-Occasional crashes may happen, UI design may be incomplete and features you need may be missing.
-Pretty much of my work is copy and paste from the official documentation and samples of Google Android.
-I am trying my best only to ensure that the app will function normally on my Xiaomi devices with the Android version varying from 8.1 to 12 and the user's device.

 **Very important changes starting from 0.5.0:**